 Providing Meals for the Homeless

-The fourth Thursday of every month our congregation provides a meal for 40 residents of Jonathan’s Place (formerly Mill Street), a shelter run by Homeward Bound of Marin.
-Each month we need many volunteers to help contribute food and three to four to prepare & serve the food for this wonderful outreach ministry.
+Each month our congregation provides a meal for 40+ residents of Jonathan’s Place (formerly Mill Street), a shelter run by Homeward Bound of Marin.
+Every fourth Wednesday we need many volunteers to help contribute food and three to four people to prepare & serve the food for this wonderful outreach ministry.
 You are encouraged to sign up on the bulletin board in the church narthex or to contact the church office or Ruth Floyd for details of how you can help.
-Food donations should be dropped off in the Fellowship Hall kitchen by noon on the fourth Thursday of the month.
+Food donations should be dropped off in the Fellowship Hall kitchen by 9:30am on the fourth Wednesday of the month.

 Serve & Share Crafts

-This group meets the third Thursday of every month from 10:00am to 12:00 noon in the Conference Room of the Fellowship Hall.
+This group meets the third Thursday of every month from 10:00am to 12:00 noon either at church or at Jane’s home.
 Participants enjoy socializing while working together on a variety of projects such as knitting and crafting items that are then distributed to charitable organizations.
 Much of the work can be done at home too if you prefer.
-Many Serve & Share members also visit MLC shut-ins ensuring our home-bound members & friends continue to feel cared for and connected to church life.

 Please contact Jane McKenzie if you would like to find out more about Serve & Share or just show up on the third Thursday of the month.
 Newcomers are always welcome!